Chase Owens: WWE (2012)

-On the May 25, 2012 episode of SmackDown, Owens under the name Kevin Bendl teamed with Brian Edwards in his only WWE appearance in a handicap match against Ryback.
+On the May 25, 2012, episode of SmackDown, Owens under the name Kevin Bendl teamed with Brian Edwards in his only WWE appearance in a handicap match against Ryback.
 The duo would lose the match.

 New Japan Pro-Wrestling (2014–present)

+Beginnings (2014–2015)

 On October 13, 2014, Owens made his debut for New Japan Pro-Wrestling (NJPW) at King of Pro-Wrestling, successfully defending the NWA World Junior Heavyweight Championship against Bushi.
 After the match, Owens challenged Jushin Thunder Liger.
 On November 8 at Power Struggle, Owens lost the title to Liger.
 Owens returned to NJPW on February 11, 2015, at The New Beginning in Osaka, where he and Rob Conway defeated Liger and Hiroyoshi Tenzan in a tag team match.
 Three days later at The New Beginning in Sendai, Owens unsuccessfully challenged Liger for the NWA World Junior Heavyweight Championship.
 Owens returned to NJPW in May to take part in the 2015 Best of the Super Juniors tournament.
 He finished the tournament with a record of four wins and three losses, failing to advance to the finals.

+Bullet Club (2015–2025)

 On October 23, 2015, Owens joined Bullet Club.
 The following day, Owens and new stablemate Kenny Omega entered the 2015 Super Jr. Tag Tournament, but were eliminated in their first round match by Roppongi Vice (Beretta and Rocky Romero).
 In May 2016, Owens appeared in NJPW as a late replacement for an injured Nick Jackson in the 2016 Best of the Super Juniors tournament.
 He finished second to last in his block with a record of three wins and four losses.
 At the end of the year, Owens took part in the 2016 World Tag League, teaming with Bullet Club leader Kenny Omega.
 The two finished second to last in their block with a record of three wins and four losses.
 Around this time, Owens was quietly promoted to the promotion's heavyweight division.